 - is not contagious.
 You cannot "catch" aplastic anemia from exposure to someone with the disease.

-- is rarely hereditary.
-In almost all cases you cannot inherit it from your parents or pass it on to your children.
+- is not hereditary.
+Only in very rare cases can you inherit it from your parents or pass it to your children.

 - can appear at any age but is most commonly diagnosed in children aged 2-5 years, young adults aged 20-25 years, and adults aged 55-60 years.